 Troubleshooting the situation, one electrician decided to use a long flat-headed screwdriver as leverage to try and force the switch fully closed.
 After wedging the tip of the screwdriver between the dead-front panel and the switch arm, he pulled down on the screwdriver handle, using it as a lever to achieve the force necessary to close the switch.
 As he pressed down on the handle, the tip of the screwdriver slipped through a gap between the switch and the dead-front panel, making contact with a bolt on one of the upper left phase buses inside the panel while the shaft was touching the grounded portion of the switch arm assembly.

-This act initiated a direct phase-to-ground short (see Photo 2), resulting in an intense arc blast.
+This act initiated a direct phase-to-ground short (see Photos 2A, 2B, 2C), resulting in an intense arc blast.
 Fortunately for the electrician, the main force of the blast shunted downward and was partially blocked by the dead-front panel.
 Because he was holding onto the insulated screwdriver handle, he was not shocked.
 However, he was shaken and temporarily blinded for a few hours by the flash of light generated in the arcing event.

 Electrically, the arc blast created severe problems for the packaging facility.
 Molten metal ejected from the arcing event damaged the feeder connections and conductors at the output of the switch.
-This apparently created a secondary phase-to-phase arcing event between the left and center phases (Photo 3 on page 16).
+This apparently created a secondary phase-to-phase arcing event between the left and center phases (Photo 3).
 This arcing event apparently caused an overload on the utility transformer, resulting in one of the phases shorting out.
 The facility was left without power until the electric utility could replace the transformer.

 Finally, a third electrical contractor was hired to replace the switch entirely.
-This contractor took possession of the damaged switch (Photo 4 on page 16) and the original damaged feeder connections.
+This contractor took possession of the damaged switch (Photo 4) and the original damaged feeder connections.
 Anderson Engineering was then able to examine the damaged switch and conductors at its facility, where we discovered the aforementioned arcing event damage.

 The ensuing inspection showed the switch arm was actually broken.
 Although it's unknown how this occurred, we believe this possibly happened when the switch attempted to trip while being held closed — or it may have been stressed from multiple actuation attempts.